anwarmamat/cmsc330fall18-public/p2b/README.md

 #### assoc_list lst
 - **Type**: `'a list -> ('a * int) list`
 - **Description**: Given a list, returns a list of pairs where the first integer represents the element of the list and the second integer represents the number of occurrences of that element in the list.
-This associative list should not contain duplicates.
+This associative list should not contain duplicates and may be returned in any order.
 - **Examples:**
 ```
 assoc_list [] = []